keriati/treasure-hunt/04-quantum-arcanites.md

 room with their luminescence.
 Observing their behavior, you quickly discern a pattern to their multiplication, a key that will determine your fate and the urgency of your escape.

-These creatures, after appearing, spend the first 3 seconds in a state of curiosity, exploring their immediate surroundings with an innocent wonder.
-But once these initial 3 seconds pass, each creature begins to spawn a new companion every 7 seconds, a cycle of birth that each of their offspring continues after their own 3-second period of acclimatization.
+These creatures, after appearing, spend the first **3 seconds** in a state of curiosity, exploring their immediate surroundings with an innocent wonder.
+But once these initial 3 seconds pass, each creature begins to spawn a new companion every **7 seconds**, a cycle of birth that each of their offspring continues after their own 3-second period of acclimatization.

 With 8 of these creatures currently illuminating the chamber, their numbers are:

-- 2 creatures that appeared 6 seconds ago
+- 2 creatures that appeared 5 seconds ago
-- 2 creatures that emerged 5 seconds ago
+- 2 creatures that emerged 4 seconds ago
-- 1 creature that materialized 4 seconds ago
+- 1 creature that materialized 3 seconds ago
-- 1 creature that appeared 3 seconds ago
+- 1 creature that appeared 2 seconds ago
-- 2 creatures that burst into existence merely 1 second ago
+- 2 creatures that burst into existence just now

-The realization hits you; in just 4 seconds (in the 5th second from now), the number of creatures will increase from 8 to 10 as the oldest among them spawn their first offspring.
+The realization hits you; in 5 seconds, the number of creatures will be 10 as the oldest among them spawn their first offspring.
 You also calculate that in the 10th second from now there will be 16 creatures, and in the 20th second from now there will be 36 creatures.

 The library, vast as it is, can only contain up to 18 billion of these creatures before becoming completely impassable (according to your estimates).